Isaac-Makawa/Isaac-Makawa/README.md

 - 👋 Hi, I’m @Isaac-Makawa
-- 👀 I’m interested in web development and database management
+- 👀 I’m interested in web development, machine learning and database management
-- 🌱 I’m currently learning laravel framework
+- 🌱 I have worked on a number of government projects in designing and developing both desktop and web-based systems
 - 💞️ I’m looking to collaborate on small web development projects for the purpose of learning
 - 📫 How to reach me : Isaacmakawah@gmail.com